fmbot-discord/docs/docs/commands/artists.md

 ### .affinity (`.aff`)

-Shows users in the same server who have the most similar top artists.
+Shows users in the same server with similar music taste to you.

+Uses your alltime top artists and recent top artists.

+Options:

+* User - Select another user by mention, Discord ID or Last.fm username (`lfm:username`)

 !!! note "Examples"
     `.aff`